Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Iowa State and its opponents have gone over the current 47-point total in four of five games (80%) this season.

-- Oklahoma State's games have gone over 47 points in three of five chances this season.
+- So far this season, 60% of Oklahoma State's games (3/5) have had more combined points than Saturday's over/under of 47.

+- The combined points per game average of the two teams, 60.2, is 13.2 points above Saturday's over/under.

-- Saturday's total is 13.2 points lower than the two team's combined 60.2 points per game average.
+- This contest's over/under is 11.2 points greater than the 35.8 these two squads combine to surrender per game this season.

-- These two squads combine to allow 35.8 points per game, 11.2 fewer than this contest's over/under.

 - Cyclones games this season feature an average total of 50.4 points, a number 3.4 points higher than Saturday's over/under.